tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 **Pollet, T.V.**, & Saxton, T.K.
 (2019).
 How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article/10.1007%2Fs40806-019-00192-2)

+### How diverse are the samples used in journals covering psychopathology?

+A recurrent criticism of psychology is that samples largely are non-representative, and mostly consist of students (e.g., Arnett, 2008).
+In this project you will code articles from journals such as _Depression and Anxiety_ or _Schizophrenia Research_ to find out which samples they use.
+How many of these are clinical samples?
+How many are from non-Western societies?I am open to suggestions of other journals.

+This project works best if there is more than one student.

+Here is a paper relating to this project, following a similar approach:

+**Pollet, T.V.**, & Saxton, T.K.
+(2019).
+How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article/10.1007%2Fs40806-019-00192-2)

+### Are the samples in Body Image journals representative of the general population.

+Nearly all work in psychology suffers from selection bias: some people will not sign up to certain studies.
+In the case of body image, this could imply that there is range restriction: people exceeding a certain BMI might be unlikely to take part in advertised studies.
+Via coding samples of a leading journal and comparing those to the general population, we can find out if certain weight categories are over- or underrepresented.

 ### Visualisations in standard psychology text books.

 Bar charts can hide a lot of information.
 Yet, they are often the default (and while I am hopefully improving, they are also common in my papers).
 In this project, you will explore and examine the type of figures used in psychology text books.
+We will focus on a subdiscipline such as evolutionary psychology.

 ![Bar charts](https://pagepiccinini.files.wordpress.com/2016/02/barplot_psa1.jpg){: .center-image }